Documentation

 f n (List.mapIdx (fun (i x : ) => m * f m ^ i) (m.digits n)).sum

-Given an two integers n, m with m > 1 the mulRingNorm of n is bounded by m + m * f m + m * (f m) ^ 2 + ... + m * (f m) ^ d where d is the number of digits of the expansion of n in base m.
+Given any two integers n, m with m > 1, the absolute value of n is bounded by m + m * f m + m * (f m) ^ 2 + ... + m * (f m) ^ d where d is the number of digits of the expansion of n in base m.

 1 < f n₀